perama-v/perama-v.github.io/docs/cairo/examples/generate_message.md

 the L1 contract on Ropsten can be called.

-This contract specified the recipient of the message to be the address `0x123123`, which is the only Ethereum L1 address that can receive the mmessage.
+This contract specified the recipient of the message to be the address `0x123123`, which is the only Ethereum L1 address that can receive the message.

 Status options: